×

-According to the American Academy of Orthopaedic Surgeons, knee injuries are the most common reason for visiting an orthopaedic surgeon.
+According to the American Academy of Orthopaedic Surgeons, knee injuries are the most common reason for visiting an orthopedic surgeon.

 Expert Knee Specialists in Wake County

-Raleigh Orthopaedic’s board-certified, fellowship-trained knee surgeons, Dr. Albright, Dr. Barker, Dr. Boes, Dr. Cadet, Dr. Callaway, Dr. Chiavetta, Dr. Dare, Dr. Eskildsen, Dr. Evan James, Dr. Isbell, Dr. McNabb, Dr. Vaughn, Dr. Watters, and Dr. Wyker are trained to diagnose causes of knee pain and treat minor injuries, as well as perform total knee replacement.
+Raleigh Orthopaedic’s board-certified, fellowship-trained knee surgeons, Dr. Albright, Dr. Barker, Dr. Boes, Dr. Cadet, Dr. Callaway, Dr. Chiavetta, Dr. Dare, Dr. Eskildsen, Dr. Isbell, Dr. James, Dr. McNabb, Dr. Quinlan, Dr. Vaughn, Dr. Watters, and Dr. Wyker are trained to diagnose the various causes of knee pain and other uncomfortable knee symptoms.
+Our knee surgeons regularly perform total knee replacement procedures, but start each evaluation with the hopes of incorporating non-surgical treatment methods into the patient’s care plan.
+Our knee specialists are available at all of our clinics in Wake County, NC, working with patients and athletes of all ages to help them live and move more comfortably.

 Knee Treatments in Wake County